Commercial Lease terms –

 8. Exclusivity / No competitor clause

 It is always advisable to incorporate the ‘exclusivity’ or ‘no-competitor clause’ in the agreement.
 This will prevent the landlord from renting the property to your direct competition.
-Normally, such clause needs to be covered in the LOI (Letter of Interest) itself to avoid any confusion or conflict of interest later.
+Normally, such a clause needs to be covered in the LOI (Letter of Interest) itself to avoid any confusion or conflict of interest later.

 It is absolutely essential to conduct due diligence before entering into the lease agreement.
-Any defect in the title documents of the Owner, the mortgage on the property status, any pending government approvals/permissions, etc. are certain information which needs to be known before finalising the property.
+Any defect in the title documents of the Owner, the mortgage on the property status, any pending government approvals/permissions, etc. are certain information that needs to be known before finalising the property.
 The client is required to hire a legal team to carry out due diligence on the property on their behalf to prevent any unexpected consequences.

 10. Lease Deed Registration

 Once the property is finalised and lease agreement is discussed and agreed upon, while executing the lease deed, it becomes important for the client to register the same in the court/sub-registrar office to secure and safeguard their interests.
-The registered lease is acceptable under all courts and client can file case effectively in case of any untoward incident or breach happening from the Owner’s end.
+The registered lease is acceptable under all courts and the client can file case effectively in case of any untoward incident or breach happening from the Owner’s end.
 This ensures that the client does not face any mental or financial loss.